jonatns/oyl-sdk/README.md

    npm i -g
   ```

-   The client is simply a layer over the oylib instance.
+   The cli client is simply a layer over the oylib instance.
 The ```load``` commands defined is defined in cli.ts.

    It returns the ```clientOptions``` for your current session